TheWidlarzGroup/react-native-video/README.md

 #### Android

+First, copy your video file to android/app/src/main/res/raw/

-Make the following additions to the given files.
+Then make the following additions to the given files.

 **android/settings.gradle**
 ```